Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Experiments

-At the beginning of training, the shape regularization loss is crucial to keep the shape encoder close to the pretrained DeepSDF shape space and to prevent it from diverging due to the inaccurate pose estimates of the objects.
+The sequential encoder requires information about previously detected objects which are provided by the combined occlusion mask $\widehat{M}_{1:i-1}$ and difference image $\Delta I_{1:i-1}$.
+Without these, the model can only infer the same object prediction along all slots.
+While using only either of them provides enough information to guide the network in detecting missing objects, a combination of both works best in finding most objects (allObj).
+At the beginning of training, the shape regularization loss is crucial to keep the shape encoder close to the pre-trained shape space and to prevent it from diverging due to the inaccurate pose estimates of the objects.
 Applying and decaying Gaussian blur distributes gradient information in the images beyond the object masks and allows the model to be trained in a coarse-to-fine manner.
 This helps the model to localize the various objects in the scene.
-Moreover, the depth loss is essential for learning the scene decomposition.
-Without this loss, the network can simply describe several objects with a single object with more complex texture.
+The depth loss is essential for learning the scene decomposition.
+Without this loss, the network can simply describe several objects using a single object with more complex texture.
 The usage of the ground loss prevents the model from fitting objects into the ground plane.
 The image reconstruction loss plays only a minor part for the scene decomposition task but is merely responsible for learning the texture of the objects.
+Visualizations of these findings can be seen in \reffig{ablation}.
 Using all our proposed loss functions yields best results over all metrics.

+We observe only a slight decrease in performance when training on noisy depth maps.
+For this experiment, we added Gaussian noise with standard deviation $\sigma = \eta \cdot d^2$ to the depth maps ($\eta =0.001$, pixel-wise depth $d$).
+This indicates, that our model is able to learn from non-perfect depth maps.
 Remarkably, our model is able to find objects at high recall rates (0.942 AR at 50\% IoU).

+\boldparagraph{Manipulation.} Our 3D scene model naturally facilitates generation and manipulation of scenes by altering the latent representation.
+In~\reffig{clevr_manipulate}, we show example operations like switching the positions of two objects, changing their shape, or removing an entire object.
+The explicit knowledge about 3D shape also allows us to reason about object penetrations when generating new scenes.
+Specifically, we evaluate an object intersection loss $L_{int}$ on the newly sampled scenes to filter out those that turn out to be unrealistic due to an intersection between objects: